Star Wars: The Force Awakens: Fan backlash

-The release of the first film trailer for The Force Awakens in 2015 spurred a racial backlash against the casting of Boyega, a Black British actor, in such a prominent role.
+The release of the first film trailer for The Force Awakens in 2015 spurred a racist backlash against the casting of Boyega, a Black British actor, in such a prominent role.
 Some social media users called for a boycott of the film, which they accused of being "anti-white" and of promoting "white genocide".
 One such account promoted the Cultural Marxism conspiracy theory.
 The character of Rey was also criticized as a too-perfect "Mary Sue" character by a group of fans who became known as the "Fandom Menace", who focused their ire at Lucasfilm president Kathleen Kennedy, whom they accused of spoiling the film franchise by including "forced diversity" and pro-feminist politics.

 Sequels

-The Force Awakens was followed by the sequels The Last Jedi and The Rise of Skywalker, which conclude the sequel trilogy.
-Both grossed over $1 billion, ranking among the highest-grossing films of the year.
+The Force Awakens was followed by the sequels The Last Jedi and The Rise of Skywalker, which rounded out the sequel trilogy.
+Both grossed over $1 billion, ranking among the highest-grossing films of their respecitve release years.
 The Last Jedi garnered positive reviews from critics while The Rise of Skywalker received a mixed response.